HsKA-OSGIS-archive/GeoSpinn1/radiation-webgis-app-modelbuilder/README.md

 	of turf.js.
 The web application makes use of a dataset consisting of two layers: administrative areas of Baden-Wurttemberg and points with radiation.</b>
 	 <ul>
- <i>Developed of Model Builder Extension for Turf.JS, the Team Members area: </i>
+ <i>Developer of Model Builder Extension for Turf.JS, the Team Members are: </i>
         <li>1.
 Chaitanya Krishna Chirumamilla</li>
         <li>2.
 Shahab Ahmed</li>
         <li>3.
 Belayet Mohammad Fuad Amin</li>